Spit68/NBElocalconnect/README.md

 - V10
 - V13

 Due to a firmware bug in V7, V10 and V13 controllers, yearly consumption data stops being stored after 2024.
-This is a controller firmware limitation and cannot be fixed in this integration.
+This is a controller firmware limitation that cannot be fixed in this integration.
+NBE has been contacted about this issue but has declined to fix it.

 ## Installation